WordPress Localization: How to Correctly Localize Your WordPress Website for International Audiences

 1) Start with the right tools (and use them correctly)

-• Plugins like WPML, Polylang, or Weglot are great for managing multilingual structure, language switchers, and page relationships.
+WordPress plugins such as WPML, Polylang, and Weglot are perfect for multilingual website structures, language switchers, and page connections.

 2) Manage your strings like a developer (not like a copy-paste project)

-• WordPress is full of hidden content: text strings in themes, translating plugins, widgets, shortcodes, system messages, and pop-ups.
+WordPress hides many pieces of content, including text strings in themes, translation plugins, widgets, shortcodes, system messages, and popups.

 3) Make it localization-ready for linguists